weierstrass/protobuf-decoder/README.md

 ### Usage
 `$ ./src/protobuf-decoder`

+### Problems
+Open an issue here on Github.

 ## Supported conversion algorithms
 The supported algorithms to encode the binary data are today:
 * hex
 * base64

 ### Need support for another algorithm?
 If you know how to implement your algorithm in C++ then you are almost there.
-The project is open source and design to make it as easy as possible for a third party to add new algorithms.
+The project is open source and designed to make it as easy as possible for a third party to add new algorithms.

-Basically this is what you have to do
+Basically this is what you have to do if you want to add a new algorithm:

 1. Create a new class in src/conversion/algorithm.
 2. Extend the protobuf_decoder::algorithm::BaseAlgorithm class.